Quick Answer

 The Congestion Factor

 Cable internet shares bandwidth among all subscribers on a node, typically 200-500 homes.
-During peak hours (evenings, weekends), this shared infrastructure leads to slowdowns that cable providers call "congestion."
+During peak hours (evenings, weekends), this shared infrastructure leads to slowdowns that cable providers "congestion."
 You might pay for 1 Gbps but consistently get 400-600 Mbps during prime time.

 Frontier Fiber uses a point-to-point or point-to-multipoint architecture that handles congestion differently.
 While fiber does share capacity at the PON level, the available bandwidth is so much greater that real-world congestion is extremely rare.
 Frontier Fiber users typically see speeds within 90-95% of their plan speeds at all hours.